soundpress/RulesOfNYC/docs/c19/index.rst

-(f) Cooperation with E-Hail Providers.
-A Technology System Provider must cooperate with TLC licensed E-Hail Providers by making available an API as described in subdivision (e) of 35 RCNY § 66-24.
+(f) Cooperation with E-Hail Application Providers.
+A Technology System Provider must make available to an E-Hail Application Provider, at the E-Hail Application Provider's request, an API, test environment and simulator as described in subdivision (e) of 35 RCNY § 66-24.
+A newly licensed Technology System Provider must be able to satisfy the requirement of this subdivision within two (2) months of licensure.